The Brauer-Manin obstruction to the local-global principle for the embedding problem: Introduction

 In complete analogy with the situation for diophantine equations, we can also formulate a version of weak approximation, too.
 Obviously the map $r:\textrm{\rm Sol}(\mathbf E)\rightarrow\textrm{\rm Sol}_{\mathbb A}(\mathbf E)$ is never surjective unless $\psi:G_1\rightarrow G_2$ is a bijection.
 Nevertheless the situation changes if we take the Brauer-Manin obstruction into account. \begin{thm} Assume that $\textrm{\rm Ker}(\mathbf E)$ is abelian and $\textrm{\rm char}(F)$ does not divide the order of $\textrm{\rm Ker}(\mathbf E)$.
 Then we have:

-\end{thm} We will give two proofs for the first theorem, at least in characteristic zero.
+\end{thm} We will give two proofs for the both theorems, at least in characteristic zero.
 The first proof is geometric; given an embedding problem over field $F$ we construct a connected linear algebraic group $G$ over $F$ and a homogenous space $X=X(\mathbf E)$ under $G$ over $F$ such that there is a bijection between $X(F)/G(F)$ and $\textrm{\rm Sol}(\mathbf E)$ (see Theorem \ref{homo_space}).
 Then we apply a result of Borovoi (see \cite{Bo1}) on the Brauer-Manin obstruction for homogeneous spaces with abelian stabilizer.
+Similarly we can apply a result of Colliot-Th\'el\`ene--Xu (see \cite{CX}) on strong approximation to deduce Theorem \ref{1.2}.
+Note that homogeneous spaces were used before to study local-global principles for split embedding problems (see \cite{DLAN} and \cite{Ha}).

 Since our main results are about the structure of the absolute Galois group it is more natural to have proofs which remain in this context, and do not use methods of algebraic geometry.
 Our second proof, which also works in positive characteristic, is of this sort, in fact it is Galois-cohomological in nature.
 It also has the advantage that it lead us to two auxiliary results which are interesting on their own.
 One of them gives an elegant description of the Tate duality pairing in terms of the Brauer-Manin pairing which we will describe next. \begin{defn} Let $F$ be again an arbitrary field with absolute Galois group $\Gamma$ and let $\mathbf E$ be an embedding problem given by the diagram (\ref{1.0.1}).
 Let $\Gamma(\mathbf E)$ denote the fibre product group:

 Then $\Gamma(\mathbf E)$ sits in the exact sequence:

 where the map $i_{\mathbf E}$ is given by the rule $a\mapsto(a,1)$, and the homomorphism $\pi_{\mathbf E}$ is the restriction onto $\Gamma(\mathbf E)$ of the projection of $G_1\times\Gamma$ onto the second factor.
 The group $\Gamma(\mathbf E)$ also inherits a topology from the product topology on $G_1\times\Gamma$ which makes $\Gamma(\mathbf E)$ a profinite group and (\ref{1.3.1}) an exact sequence in the category of Hausdorff topological groups. \end{defn} Let $M$ be a discrete finite abelian $\Gamma$-module.
 For every embedding problem $\mathbf E$ over $F$ such that $\textrm{Ker}(\mathbf E)=M$ and the set $\textrm{Sol}_{\mathbb A}(\mathbf E)$ is non-empty let $c_{\mathbf E}\in H^2(F,M)=H^2(F,\textrm{Ker}(\mathbf E))$ denote the class of the extension (\ref{1.3.1}).
 Note that $c_{\mathbf E}\in\Sh^2(F,M)$ since we assumed that $\textrm{Sol}_{\mathbb A}(\mathbf E)$ is non-empty.
 Conversely for every $c\in \Sh^2(F,M)$ there is an embedding problem $\mathbf E$ as above such that $c=c_{\mathbf E}$.
 Let